 13. Access to Management.
 The Board will have complete access to Company management in order to ensure that directors can ask all questions and obtain all information necessary to fulfill their duties.
 The Board may specify a protocol for making such inquiries.
 Management is encouraged to invite Company personnel to any Board meeting at which their presence and expertise would help the Board have a full understanding of matters being considered.

 14. Executive Sessions of Non-Management Directors.
 The non-management directors of the Board will meet periodically in executive session (with no management directors or management present).
-Executive sessions of the non-management directors will be called and chaired by the chairman of the Nominating and Corporate Governance Committee.
+Executive sessions of the non-management directors will be called and chaired by the Chairman of the Board.
 These executive session discussions may include such topics as the non-management directors determine.

 15. Board's Interaction with Third Parties.
 The Board believes that management speaks for the Company.
 Individual directors from time to time may meet or otherwise communicate with various constituencies involved with the Company, but it is expected that directors would do so only with the knowledge of management and, in most instances, at the request of management.